Like karaoke night at your favorite bar, new banking fees have a way of making even longtime customers head for the exits.

-That search should start with looking at what your priorities are for a checking account, says Ray Soifer, a banking analyst and consultant in Green Valley, Ariz.
+That search should start with looking at what your priorities are for a checking account.

 “Most customers don’t do that much traveling or don’t do much in the way of international business, and they may very well get a better deal from a local institution that wants their business,” Soifer says.

-Once you’ve narrowed your list of potential candidates, take some time to go over the fine print of the checking accounts they offer, he says.
+Once you’ve narrowed your list of potential candidates, take some time to go over the fine print of the checking accounts they offer.

 “See what the balance requirements are and what the fees are,” Soifer says.
 “Also, see if they have any special deals that may be of interest to you.
 For example, some banks offer better terms to seniors.”